 We believe we are the only supplier in our industry with a published conflict mineral policy and public company governance.
-We believe we are the only programming industry supplier with a diverse Board of Directors.
 Our facilities are subject to numerous laws and regulations concerning the discharge of materials or otherwise relating to the environment.
 In addition to this commitment, the company has a track record of meeting its ESG regulatory obligations, being a solid corporate citizen, delivering superior value to its customers and partners, and demonstrating corporate stewardship including returning capital to shareholders through past share buybacks.

 As the largest and only publicly traded company in its sector, according to our internal analysis, Data I/O has led its industry in disclosing significant operational and financial information.
 The Company's Board currently includes Data I/O's CEO and four Independent Directors.
 It is diverse in gender, education, professional experience and differences in viewpoints and skills.
 Through its continuous improvement practices and our operations' focus on assembly and test with no fabrication, the company consumes relatively little energy, has minimal or no emissions or pollutants to air and wastewater, and complies with workplace labor, safety and business practices on three continents.
+Additionally, the Company started to purchase only sustainable (green) electric power (in our China & U.S. facilities in 2023; German facility in prior years) and started to purchase offsets for its carbon emissions from natural gas use in the U.S. facility.
+For our vehicles, we have been replacing turned in cars with hybrid or electric vehicles.
+None of these actions have had a material financial impact.
+Recent developments to climate regulations and guidelines have increased customer demands for climate disclosures on their timelines as opposed to regulations applicability to the Company.